-Consider This: Animal researchers are called upon to strike a balance between two basic
+Consider This: Animal researchers are called upon to strike a balance between two basic considerations.
+LO 2.3b Describe both sides of the debate on the use of animals as research subjects.

-The process of soliciting feedback from qualified experts in a research area prior to publishing the results of a research study is called .
+The process of soliciting feedback from qualified experts in a research area prior to publishing the results of a research study is called